School-to-work transition

-School-to-work transition is a phrase referring to on-the-job training, apprenticeships, cooperative education agreements or other programs designed to prepare students to enter the job market.
-This education system is primarily employed in the United States, partially as a response to work training as it is done in Asia.
+School-to-work transition encompasses on-the-job training, apprenticeships, cooperative education agreements and other programs designed to prepare students to enter the job market.
+This education system is primarily employed in the United States, partially as a response to training as it is done in Asia.

-School to Work is a system to introduce the philosophy of school-based, work-based, and connecting activities as early as kindergarten to expose students to potential future careers.
+School to Work is a system to introduce school-based, work-based, and connecting activities as early as kindergarten to prepare students for careers.
 School to Work emphasizes lifelong learning.

 School to Work is funded and sponsored at the federal level by the U.S. Department of Labor and U.S. Department of Education.
 At the state level in states like Arizona, the grant is administered by the Arizona Department of Commerce, School to Work Division.
-This grant was funded for a maximum of five years with decreasing funds years three through five.
+This grant was funded for a maximum of five years with decreasing funds in years 3–5.

-An example of county level involvement is the Cochise County School to Work Consortia in Arizona.
+An example of county level involvement is the Cochise County STW Consortia in Arizona.
 It is composed of more than fifty Cochise County public and private schools, kindergarten through four-year university level, local and community-based organizations, and more than one hundred supporting business partners.

-STW is part of a comprehensive education reform movement which includes formulating new standards which emphasize higher order thinking skills, new standards based assessments, and graduation exams, such as the Certificate of Initial Mastery which insure that students are ready for job training or college prep by age 16.
-Reformers believe that it is important and egalitarian that all students graduate ready for jobs and ready for college, rather than tracking students one way or the other.
+STW is part of a comprehensive education reform movement.
+It includes formulating standards that emphasize higher order thinking skills, new standards based assessments, and graduation exams, such as the Certificate of Initial Mastery.
+The goal is to insure that students are ready for job training or college prep by age 16.